Disney’s Monorail Lounge Crawl: What You Need to Know

 The Monorail Lounge Crawl is so much fun and definitely a fun Disney bucket list item to cross off the list.
-If you have an interest in trying to accomplish this on your next trip, then you definitely want to read this.
-Here are 12 things you need to know:
+If you are interested in trying to accomplish this on your next trip, you definitely want to read this.
+Here are twelve things you need to know:

 12 – What is it?

 The Monorail Lounge Crawl is where guests use the monorail to travel from resort to resort on the monorail track to have alcoholic beverages (there are also variations on this that include having snacks, desserts, non-alcoholic beverages, etc.).
 The key is that you have something at each of the resorts on the monorail’s track, which includes Disney’s Grand Floridian Resort, Disney’s Polynesian Village Resort, and Disney’s Contemporary Resort.
 Bonus: Take a boat from Contemporary and visit Wilderness Lodge to add even more fun!

 11 – Snack as you go.

 It probably wouldn’t be a good idea to eat a huge meal before you go.
 You may want to make sure you have eaten well all day, and then plan to snack as you go.
 At each of the lounges, there are great appetizers and snacks that you are definitely going to want to try.

 10 – It is NOT an advertised Disney event.

 You may have heard of the Monorail Crawl before from various sources, but you won’t find this one on Disney’s actual website.
 This isn’t an event that Disney created or advertises for.
 There are no special pins, stickers or t-shirts if you complete the event, so you will have to come prepared with your own.

 There is no right or wrong way to complete the experience.
 The main objective is to have at least one drink (or another item) at each of the three resorts.
 So you can determine for yourself if you will go to every lounge at each resort, only one or whatever variation of interest you have.
 Don’t feel locked into a particular experience; just make it your own.